devanxhi27/madaotech/README.md

-# madaotech
+# MadaoTech

-Innovating the Future of Technology
+Welcome to the official landing page of **MadaoTech**, a cutting-edge technology company dedicated to creating innovative solutions for businesses and individuals.